-The term 'low incidence' includes the traditional profound diagnosis but could also introduce students to the medical and physical needs of students with multiple disabilities.
-This has implications for the educational model of intervention and service delivery of programs.
+This course will include an advanced study of persons with Severe/Profound (Low incidence) disabilities.
+The term 'low incidence' includes the traditional profound diagnosis and also introduces students to the medical and physical needs of students with multiple disabilities.
+This course will explore a variety of educational models of intervention and service delivery of programs such as Universal Design for Learning.
 Advanced adaptations and structural modifications will be researched for individuals under this category.

-ED 5033 Assessments, Evaluation, and Identification of Exceptional Individuals This course will explore the educational assessment procedures for exceptional individuals.
+ED 5033 Assessments, Evaluation, and Identification of Exceptional Individuals

+This course will explore the educational assessment procedures for exceptional individuals.
 An overview of the norm-referenced and curriculum-based measurement and observation rating skills will be introduced.
-Response to intervention (Rtl) will be including in this course as a part of the identification process of mild disabilities.
+Response to intervention (Rtl) will be included in this course as a part of the identification process of students with learning disabilities.
+This course will address the importance of recognizing biases and disproportionality of students being referred to and placed in special education based on ethnic and/or economic status.
+The importance of cultural responsiveness will be addressed.